criblpacks/cribl-windows-events/README.md

 - Updated README with information for installing the pack
 - Added actions for publishing .crbl from repo when new release is cut

+### Version 0.5.2 - 2021-07-15
+- Updated all routes filters to use test(_raw)
+- Added parser as the last function for the WindowsXML pipeline

 ## Contributing to the Pack
 ---